1Px-Vision/FPGA-PDE-Filter-Denoising-PINN/README.md

+# Denoise PDE + Deep Learning (Physics-Informed Denoising)

+This approach fuses classical partial differential equations (PDEs) for image smoothing with a CNN/UNet denoiser.
+The network predicts a clean image while a physics-informed loss penalizes violations of a diffusion model.

 # HLS-Optimized Parallel PDE Filter (FPGA)

 A lightweight, line-rate PDE residual filter for images, designed for Vitis HLS and easy integration with DPU pipelines.
 It implements the 3×3 Laplacian stencil.